microsoft/aitour-customizing-microsoft-copilot/session-delivery-resources/declarative-agent/README.md

 - [Node.js 18](https://nodejs.org/)
 - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) pre-release (v5.9.2024081502) and higher, or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli) beta (3.0.3-beta.2024081502.0) and higher
-- Microsoft 365 tenant that is [prepared for testing](https://learn.microsoft.com/%20%20microsoftteams/platform/m365-apps/prerequisites#prepare-a-developer-tenant-for-testing) and has Copilot for Microsoft 365 enabled
+- Microsoft 365 tenant that is [prepared for testing](https://learn.microsoft.com/%20%20microsoftteams/platform/m365-apps/prerequisites#prepare-a-developer-tenant-for-testing) and has Microsoft 365 Copilot enabled
-- User account that has a [Copilot for Microsoft 365 license](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites#prerequisites)
+- User account that has a [Microsoft 365 Copilot license](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites#prerequisites)
 - SharePoint Online site with the name `Product support` that has all the files from [assets](../../src/declarative-agent/assets/) folder uploaded to the Documents library

 > [!NOTE]
-> Declarative agent functionality is currently rolling out to tenants with Copilot for Microsoft 365 enabled.
+> Declarative agent functionality is currently rolling out to tenants with Microsoft 365 Copilot enabled.

 ## Build a basic declarative agent